Chart Color Schemes

 An assessment of population growth drivers in Aranda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Aranda's population was approximately 2,580 as of November 2025.
-This figure represents a decrease of 25 people since the 2021 Census, which recorded a population of 2,605.
-The estimated resident population of 2,582 from the ABS as of June 2024 and an additional 8 validated new addresses since the Census date suggest this decline.
-This results in a population density ratio of 1,653 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 77.9% of overall population gains during recent periods, driving primary growth for the area.
+Aranda's population was approximately 2,584 as of November 2025.
+This figure represents a decrease of 21 people from the 2021 Census count of 2,605.
+The decline is inferred from the estimated resident population of 2,582 in June 2024 and an additional 8 validated new addresses since the Census date.
+The population density was around 1,656 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 77.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on 2022, were used.
-Future population dynamics anticipate a decline in overall population, with projections indicating a contraction of 319 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 45 to 54 age group, projected to increase by 4 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+Future population trends indicate an overall decline by 319 persons by 2041.
+However, specific age cohorts like the 45 to 54 group are projected to grow by 4 people during this period.

 Frequently Asked Questions - Population